jqnatividad/qsv/README.md

 </div>

-> **NOTE:** qsv is a fork of the popular [xsv](https://github.com/BurntSushi/xsv) utility, merging several pending PRs [since xsv 0.13.0's release](https://github.com/BurntSushi/xsv/issues/267).
+> **NOTE:** qsv is a fork of the popular [xsv](https://github.com/BurntSushi/xsv) utility, merging several pending PRs [since xsv 0.13.0's May 2018 release](https://github.com/BurntSushi/xsv/issues/267).
 It also has numerous new features & 53 additional commands/subcommands/operations (for a total of 73).
 See [FAQ](https://github.com/jqnatividad/qsv/wiki/FAQ) for more details.

 ## Available commands